 OTOC has action groups on mental health care, environment and sustainability, medicaid reform and fair tax policy, housing and revitalization, immigration and refugees, and predatory lending..
 Visit http://www.otoc.org for more information.
 Some current issues and actions are below.

 - Medicaid Expansion passed on the ballot on Nov.
 6, 2018.
 Over 135,000 signatures were submitted to the Secretary of State’s office in Lincoln, nearly 60% more than the minimum amount of signatures needed to qualify!
 Nebraska’s HHS plan differs from expectations in that it delays implementation, begins a 2-tier system, must be renewed every 6 months and reduces benefits for all on Medicaid.
 Contact the governor’s office and your state senator to ask for changes.

-- OTOC co-hosted the national Temporary Protective Status (TPS) ‘Journey for Justice Bus Tour.’
-About 400 people attended talks, workshops, liturgy and legislative visits.
+- OTOC co-hosted the national Temporary Protective Status (TPS) ‘Journey for Justice Bus Tour’ and continues to advocate for a solution.
 Representative Don Bacon publicly committed to support permanent status TPS immigrants who have been in this country for many years, and has recently supported HR 6 that helps solve this issue.
 Some children know no other country.
 Ask him and our senators to support this when it comes to the Senate!

 - OTOC won increased city funding for demolition of dangerous buildings from $325,000 in 2015 to $1.1 million in both 2018 and 2019.
 There was a backlog of over 700 structures.
 The City of Omaha agreed to hire all 9 housing inspectors in 2018 and 2019 after only 6 of 9 positions had been filled.
 Now a registration and inspection system of rental housing is under dispute.
 Tell Mayor Stothert and your Councilperson we need regular inspections more than every 10 years and a registry.

 Additional information about OTOC may be found at their website www.OTOC.org.